qmasingarbe/pymiere/example_and_documentation.md

 # Use cases & examples
-Here you will find little snippets and explanation for things you may want to do with pymiere.
+Here you will find little snippets and explanations for things you may want to do with `Pymiere`.

 ## Import clips and add them to sequence
 ```python